City approves guardrail request

-City directors unanimously approved a resolution on Tuesday asking the Arkansas Department of Transportation (ArDOT) for a guardrail along the retention pond on U.S. Highway 412 near the Welcome to Siloam Springs sign.
+SILOAM SPRINGS -- City directors unanimously approved a resolution on Tuesday asking the Arkansas Department of Transportation for a guardrail along the retention pond on U.S. 412 near the Welcome to Siloam Springs sign.

 This will be the city's second request for a guardrail due to two separate motor vehicle accidents that resulted in a vehicle crashing into the retention pond.

 The first accident occurred on Jan.
-1, 2019, when a vehicle crashed into the pond and was flipped upside down causing the death of 11-year-old Tyner Levi Hammett.
+1, 2019, when a vehicle crashed into the pond and was flipped, causing the death of 11-year-old Tyner Levi Hammett.

-The second accident occurred on March 18 where a vehicle crashed into the pond and the driver was arrested in connection with driving while intoxicated and was not transported to the hospital, according to Siloam Springs Police Department.
+The second accident occurred on March 18 where a vehicle crashed into the pond and the driver was arrested in connection with driving while intoxicated and was not transported to the hospital, according to the Police Department.

 Resolution 09-21 was originally on the city's consent agenda meaning it would have been approved automatically with the rest of the agenda, but was pulled off by Director David Allen during the meeting.
 Allen did so to stress the necessity for the guardrail as well as the fact that a child died during one of the accidents.